 What information you need to submit, what happens after

 The Office of the Ombud is available to the University community by Zoom, phone, or in-person appointments.
 They offer a wide range of client appointments from 1:1 sessions to group mediations and facilitated conversations.
-To learn more about appointment offerings visit the Schedule an appointment page.
+To learn more about appointment offerings, visit the Schedule an Appointment page of their website.

 When does reporter hear back?